 Natural treatments like herbs and supplements can help fight the measles virus and may help you recover from the disease faster.
 Below are some options you can try:

-• Licorice root – You may drink powdered licorice root mixed with a little honey to relieve cough.11,12
+• Licorice root — You may drink powdered licorice root mixed with a little honey to relieve cough.11,

-• Turmeric – With its antiseptic and antioxidant properties, this herb is effective in helping to alleviate the symptoms of measles.
-Turmeric powder mixed with milk can help improve your immunity.13
+• Turmeric — With its antiseptic and antioxidant properties, this herb is effective in helping to alleviate the symptoms of measles.
+Turmeric powder mixed with milk can help improve your immunity.14

-• Vitamin A – There is a direct link between measles and vitamin A deficiency that can result in severe complications like eye problems or even vision loss.14 Measles is to blame for an estimated 15,000 to 60,000 cases of blindness in children living in low-income countries per year.
+• Vitamin A — In developing countries there is a direct link between measles and vitamin A deficiency that can result in severe complications like eye problems or even vision loss.16 Measles is to blame for an estimated 15,000 to 60,000 cases of blindness in children living in low-income countries per year.

-Although measles is a potentially life-threatening illness, you can prevent serious complications and make a full recovery through these lifestyle changes and natural remedies.
-Just remember to keep an eye out for any signs of serious complications, including drowsiness, dehydration, breathing difficulties or convulsion.18 If any of these symptoms occur, consult your physician immediately.
+You can make a full recovery from measles through these lifestyle changes and natural remedies.
+Just remember to keep an eye out for any signs of complications, including drowsiness, dehydration, breathing difficulties or convulsion.
+If any of these symptoms occur, consult your physician immediately.